FelixRiddle/good-roots-pug-view/README.md

 This is not a serious project, I won't keep developing it too much.

+# Notes

+- csurf package was deprecated

+Because the package was deprecated, I'll be not using it anymore.

 # About

 The project is about real state, in which you can register, login, publish your house, add images, etc.